Evidence-Based Guide to Plaque and Tartar Prevention

 Prevention is always more effective and more affordable than correction.

-Signs of Plaque & Tartar Buildup in Pets
+Signs of Plaque and Tartar Buildup in Pets

 Early signs are subtle: